khoavu882/quarkus-rest-boilerplate/README.md

 - RestAPI with Reactive
 - Middleware with Declaring Routes
 - LogFilters
-- Persistence with Hibernate ORM
+- Persistence with Hibernate Reactive
 - Define Audit Data
 - Mapper with Mapstruct
 - Errors Handler